 - Will consumers view the message as consistent with the rest of your brand?
 People have come to expect certain things from your company.
 A new message, product or service should align with those expectations.

 There are several ways of finding out what people think of your messaging and your marketing, writes National Marketing Federation owner Kim T. Gordon.
 “Depending on what you plan to market and your budget, you can use formal focus groups (or simply host roundtable discussions with members of the target audience), employ online research or mall intercept studies, or distribute your product to a select group of users for testing.”
-The important thing is that you finalize your marketing only after testing has been completed.

 Don’t be led by your gut, warns ThirdLove CEO and cofounder Heidi Zak.
 You may have dozens of potential messages that you could use.
 “Usually, one option will jump out as the clear winner.
 The results may surprise you, but that’s why it’s so important to test.
 It’s the only way to discover which messaging matters most.”